Michael Lewis (bishop): Ordained ministry

 On 5 June 2011, he ordained the first female priest in the Middle East in Saint Christopher's Cathedral, Manama.

 He is a member and currently co-chair of the International Commission for Anglican-Orthodox Theological Dialogue.
 He is a former member of the Anglican Consultative Council and a former consultant to the Inter-Anglican Standing Commission on Unity, Faith, and Order.
 For many years he has been Bishop-Visitor of the Community of the Sisters of the Love of God, Convent of the Incarnation, Fairacres, Oxford.
-Since 2021 he has been a Honorary Fellow of Merton College, Oxford.
+Since 2021 he has been an Honorary Fellow of Merton College, Oxford.

 He took office as President Bishop of the Episcopal Church in Jerusalem and the Middle East on 17 November 2019, in a ceremony held at St. Andrew Church, in Abu Dhabi, United Arab Emirates.
 His term as President Bishop ended on 12 May 2023, when he was succeeded by Hosam Naoum.
-He retired as diocesan bishop of Cyprus and the Gulf on 8 June 2023.
+He retired as diocesan bishop of Cyprus and the Gulf on 8 June 2023, remaining a bishop in the Province and residing in Cyprus.